 Do you ever find yourself wondering if faith can truly be public?
 Do you ask how it is possible to live within a specific faith tradition yet move towards a genuine culture of pluralism in Canada?
-If so, you should consider attending the Faith in Canada 150 Millennial Summit.
+Millennials who would answer "yes" will be attending the Faith in Canada 150 Millennial Summit.

 The Faith in Canada 150 Millennial Summit is the culmination of a series of regional gatherings held over the last year with dynamic Canadian leaders born approximately between 1980 and 2000.
 The Summit’s purpose is to bring together 75 Canadians of differing faith convictions in Canada’s capital city on the eve of Canada’s 150th anniversary celebrations.
 Together, millennials from across the country will address pressing questions related to the place of faith in public life, the true nature of pluralism, and the meaning of religious freedom.

 - 6:00 – 7:30pm

 - Thursday, June 29th

 - Session 1: What is the public square and who inhabits it?

 - What does it mean to be a Canadian who is faithful?